 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.
+ÖBB night trains typically feature four types of carriages: seats, couchettes, the compact Mini Cabin, and sleepers.

-While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
-The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
-Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.
+While seats are only for the bravest, couchettes, Mini Cabins, and sleepers offer a more comfortable journey.
+The couchettes usually feature simple and rather narrow berths, while the Mini Cabin provides a compact private space for one person.
+Two adjacent Mini Cabins can be combined for couples.
+Sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
+Couchettes accommodate up to six people, Mini Cabins are designed for one person each but two can be combined for couples, while sleepers are private compartments for one to three people.

-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+Sleepers sometimes include a private bathroom or even a shower, sometimes only a sink.
+The Mini Cabin offers a more affordable private alternative with its own compact sleeping space for one person.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.